Welcome to my Push Money App review.

 I do not recommend this.
 There’s nothing here that will make you money on tap as it’s been FALSELY advertised.

-You won’t make money on a push of a button with this.
+You won’t make money with a push of a button with this.

 All they want you to do is to deposit your hard-earned savings so that people behind the Push Money App scam could make a commission.
 Every time a person accepts the invitation and makes a deposit, they will earn money.

-You and every other person that might fall to this will end up with zeros on your account.
+You and every other person that might fall into this will end up with zeros on your account.

 They are not here to help you to make money.
 This app is nothing but dirty marketing and scam.